wangshaoli777/matebook-14-OpenCore-Hackintosh/readme.md

 

 - 20210811:【Just for MateBook 13 2018-2019 ver.】
-upgrade all kexts to lastest version and add some extra properties for support macOS 12 Monterey in natively,and removed some old properties which are not necessary anymore.
+upgrade all kexts to lastest version and add some extra properties for supporting macOS 12 Monterey natively,and removed some old properties which are not necessary anymore.

 - 20210508: